-- What major transportation facilities exist within the municipality? - What are the current concerns within surrounding neighborhoods regarding major transportation facilities? - If the municipality hosts an airport, in which areas would airport hazard zoning be appropriate?
+- What major transportation facilities exist within the municipality? - What are the current concerns within surrounding neighborhoods regarding major transportation facilities? - What design standards does the municipality currently have in place for freight intensive land uses so that residences are minimally impacted by noise, air, and congestion impacts? - If the municipality hosts an airport, in which areas would airport hazard zoning be appropriate?